BOOK YOUR GHOST TOUR TODAY

 For more than two centuries, individual colonies and states celebrated days of thanksgiving.
 However, it wasn't until 1863, during the Civil War, that President Abraham Lincoln proclaimed a national Thanksgiving Day to be held each November.

 President Lincoln declared Thanksgiving Day be held on the last Thursday of November in 1863, "hoping to reconcile a country in the throes of the Civil War."
-That's why it's national holiday.
+That's why it's a national holiday.

 Presidents Washington, Adams, and Madison all issued proclamations for national days of thanks.
 In 1941, Congress passed a law declaring Thanksgiving a national holiday, officially setting it as the fourth Thursday in November.